LuvAminos

 Clinical and pharmacokinetic research

 Human research on these peptides has focused on pharmacokinetics, safety, and early-phase endpoint assessment.
 A Phase 1 study of AMY (CG) (Nielsen et al., 2026, Clinical Pharmacokinetics) characterized single-dose plasma exposure across cohorts with normal kidney function, renal impairment, and hepatic impairment, examining whether organ dysfunction alters total AMY (CG) exposure.
-For GLP-3 (RT), a Phase 2 placebo-controlled trial (Jastreboff et al., 2023, New England Journal of Medicine; NCT04881760) examined metabolic, glycemic, and safety endpoints over 24 and 48 weeks across multiple dose-level study arms.
+For GLP-3 (RT), a Phase 2 placebo-controlled study examined metabolic, glycemic, and safety endpoints over 24 and 48 weeks across multiple dose-level study arms; that record is listed in the references for study-design context only.
 Walker et al. (2025, Nature Reviews Endocrinology) provide a narrative review contextualizing amylin analog pharmacology within the calcitonin-peptide receptor family biology.
 Larger Phase 2 and 3 programs for GLP-3 (RT) examining metabolic and glycemic endpoints are ongoing.

 Lyophilized